ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 For more details, see [#2741](https://github.com/ISISComputingGroup/IBEX/issues/2741)

-# Chopper won't phase correctly / delay is fluctuating wildly
+# Won't phase correctly / delay is fluctuating

 ### Synchrotron off